facebook/rocksdb/unreleased_history/bug_fixes/wal-error-recovery.md

-* Fix a bug with auto error recovery from WAL failure that may cause CFs to be inconsistent (#12995).
-As part of the fix, IOError from writing to WAL due to no space is mapped to fatal error instead of hard error.
+* Fix a bug with manual_wal_flush and auto error recovery from WAL failure that may cause CFs to be inconsistent (#12995).
+The fix will set potential WAL write failure as fatal error when manual_wal_flush is true, and disables auto error recovery from these errors.